munin-monitoring/munin/doc/reference/munin-node.conf.rst

 .. option:: log_level

    Ranges from 0-4.
 Specifies what level of error will be logged.
-"0" means no logigng, while "4" means very verbose.
+"0" means no logging, while "4" means very verbose.
 These levels correlate to syslog levels as defined by the following key/value pairs.
 0=err, 1=warning, 2=notice, 3=info, 4=debug.